tillbiskup/evedata/docs/architecture.rst

 .. figure:: uml/evedata.evefile.file.*
     :align: center

     Class hierarchy of the evefile.file module.
-The EveFile class is sort of the central interface to the entire subpackage, as this class provides a faithful representation of all information available from a given eveH5 file.
+The File class is sort of the central interface to the entire subpackage, as this class provides a faithful representation of all information available from a given eveH5 file.
 To this end, it incorporates instances of classes of the other modules of the subpackage.
+Furthermore, "Scan" inherits from the identically named facade of the scan functional layer and contains the full information of the SCML file.

 .. admonition:: Points to discuss further (without claiming to be complete)